As an Amazon Associate I earn from qualifying purchases.

 Simple handheld pies filled with spiced apples and made with puff pastry for an easy assembly and even easier eating!

-I wasn’t expecting to go ga-ga over these apple hand pies when I first made them, but I did.
+And guess what?
+I wasn’t expecting to go ga-ga over these apple hand pies, but I totally did.
 And so did my large group of taste testers!